 There are two types of seizure assistance dogs.
 The first is the seizure alert/response dog, trained to help the owner during and after a seizure.
 These dogs bark to alert family members or nearby people at the first sign of a seizure.
 Some dogs are trained to trigger a pedal-activated alarm if the incident occurs at home.

-As the seizure ensues, the dog stays by his owner, often lying at his side to prevent injury or break a fall.
-After the seizure, people are often disoriented, so the dogs prevent injury by blocking access to stairs or intersections and provide a comforting presence as the person re-orients himself to his surroundings.
-If the person has trouble balancing, the dog helps him to rise and may provide assistance navigating to a pre-determined safe location.
+As the seizure ensues, the dog stays by its owner, often lying at the owner’s side to prevent injury or break a fall.
+After the seizure, people are often disoriented, so the dog prevents injury by blocking access to stairs or intersections and provides a comforting presence as the person re-orients themselves.
+If the person has trouble balancing, the dog helps them to rise and may provide assistance navigating to a pre-determined safe location.

 The second type of seizure dog is thought to predict seizures before they occur.
 The abilities of these dogs are still under scrutiny since most reports about them are anecdotal.
 Little research has been done to verify this ability, but it is thought that some dogs have an innate sensibility that can be honed with training.
 In other words, these dogs cannot be trained to predict a seizure, but if this ability is identified in a dog, it can be encouraged and refined.

 Programs that place seizure alert/response dogs with people find that many of the dogs begin to identify repetitive cues and alert their owners to an oncoming seizure rather than react after it starts.
-The dog may bark or nip at the owner to get his attention, and when the owner begins to associate the dog’s behavior to his seizure incidence, he can prepare himself for the episode.
+The dog may bark or nip at the owner to get their attention, allowing the owner to prepare for the episode.

 What makes a good seizure alert-response-prediction dog?

-The optimum seizure alert/response/prediction dog is one who has a calm disposition, ignores distractions, responds readily to commands, and is alert and sensitive to his handler.
+The best seizure alert/response/prediction dog is one who has a calm disposition, ignores distractions, responds readily to commands, and is alert and sensitive to their handler.
 These dogs must be well-behaved since they accompany their owners to school, shops, restaurants, and other public places.

-Several breeds or mixed breeds have these qualities, including Labrador Retrievers, Golden Retrievers, Border Collies, German Shepherds and many others – an exclusive pedigree is definitely not a requirement.
-Larger breeds are usually preferred because they have the strength to physically assist their owner during the period of disorientation that follows a seizure.
+Several breeds or mixed breeds have these qualities, including Labrador retrievers, golden retrievers, border collies, German shepherds, and many others — an exclusive pedigree is not a requirement.
+Larger breeds are usually preferred, because they have the strength to physically assist their owner during the period of disorientation that follows a seizure.

 Are there other benefits of seizure dogs?

 People with service dogs reap many benefits from their relationship with these amazing animals.
-As they become more confident and secure, seizure victims feel a sense of well-being that often reduces the number, frequency, duration, and intensity of the seizures.
-These dog owners are usually happier, and have decreased anxiety knowing that their dog is a friend and protector.
+As they become more confident and secure, people who deal with seizures feel a sense of well-being that often reduces the number, frequency, duration, and intensity of the seizures.
+These dog owners are usually happier and have decreased anxiety knowing that their dog is a friend and protector.

 Children with seizures reap special benefits of owning a service dog.
-These young people often feel different and isolated because they have to wear protective helmets or experience side effects of medication that alter their personalities.
+These young people often feel different and isolated because they must wear protective helmets or experience side effects of medication.
 For these children, the dogs are loyal friends who love them unconditionally and keep them safe.
-The dogs again serve as a social buffer making it easier for other children to interact with them.
-Having a dog at school or on the playground can be “cool!”
+The dogs again make it easier for other children to interact with them.

 In short, seizure dogs improve the lives of their owners in many ways.
 Security, safety, independence, and unconditional love are wonderful gifts bestowed by these amazing canines.
 Who could not benefit from these gifts?